nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Unmark tasks as done: `unmark`

-Opps, something about the task was incomplete.
+Oops, something about the task was incomplete.
 Not to worry, you can mark the task as incomplete easily with `unmark task`!
 First, identify the index number of the task in the task list of [current team section](#current-team-section).
 If you are not able to find the task visibly, refer to [find task command](#finding-a-task-find-task) on how you can find your task easily.
 Next, key in `unmark task <INDEX_NUMBER>` to mark the task as incomplete.